aiven/aiven-docs/docs/tools/kubernetes.md

 :::

 :::tip
-If you are running a GKE \"Autopilot\" cluster in Google Cloud Platform, you will need to be using GKE version >=1.21 and install `cert-manager` into the `cert-manager` namespace, as per [this GitHub issue comment](https://github.com/cert-manager/cert-manager/issues/3717#issuecomment-975031637)
+If you are running a GKE \"Autopilot\" cluster in Google Cloud, you will need to be using GKE version >=1.21 and install `cert-manager` into the `cert-manager` namespace, as per [this GitHub issue comment](https://github.com/cert-manager/cert-manager/issues/3717#issuecomment-975031637)